Numerical Modeling of Time Dependent Diffusive Shock Acceleration: One-dimensional Diffusive Shock Acceleration

 To model a burst-like particle source, candidates are injected at $t = 0$ and propagated until they leave the acceleration region through the free-escape boundaries $L_{\pm}$.
 The time evolution depending on the source duration can be derived similar to the stationary spectrum in Section \ref{sec:1DStationary}.
 Energy and position of candidates are stored in time intervals $\Delta T$ and the resulting spectrum is approximated by summing of those time snapshots from $[t-\Delta T_{\mathrm{src}}, t]$ with $\Delta T_{\mathrm{src}}$ being the source lifetime.
 For more details we point to \cite{MertenEA2018}.
 Figure \ref{fig:BurstInjection} shows the time dependent spectrum at the shock for two different source duration $\Delta T_{\mathrm{src}}$.

 Considering a finite lifetime of the shock, we already know the time dependent spectrum at the shock from Section \ref{sec:1D}.
 In order to assess the contribution to the overall cosmic-ray spectrum, not only the spectrum at the shock, but also the spectrum of particles escaping downstream, or even upstream is of interest.
+Fig.\ \ref{fig:FiniteShock} (left) shows the time evolution of the downstream spectrum, $\tilde{x} = 50$, assuming continuous injection at the shock.
+Compared to Fig.\ \ref{fig:TimeEvolution_1D} the spectrum evolves later, since particles need time to get from the shock to the downstream position.
+Considering now a free-escape boundary at $\tilde{L}_{+} = 100$, Fig.\ \ref{fig:FiniteShock} (right) shows the time-dependent spectrum of particles escaping with a lifetimes of the shock $\Delta \tilde{T}_{\mathrm{sh}} = 100$.
+For the first time steps, the spectrum still evolves up to the quasi-stationary solution ($\tilde{t} = 450$).
+Particles that stay long in the acceleration region, defined by the free escape boundaries $L_{\pm}$, reach higher energies than particles that escape quickly.
+Thus, at late times ($\tilde{t} = 620, 860$), the spectrum gets flatter since low energy particles already escaped.

-Considering a free-escape boundary at $L_{+} = 100$, Fig.\ \ref{fig:FiniteShock} shows the time-dependent spectrum of particles escaping for two different lifetimes of the shock $\Delta T_{\mathrm{sh}}$.
-With a constant, low diffusion coefficient $\kappa = 1$ acceleration is efficient but particles do not escape upstream.
+With a constant, low diffusion coefficient $\tilde{\kappa} = 1$ acceleration is efficient but particles do not escape upstream.
 In the following Section we introduce energy-dependent diffusion: With increasing energy, diffusion is higher and particles are more likely to escape upstream.

-\subsection{Energy-Dependent Diffusion}
+\subsection{Energy-dependent Diffusion}

 So far, a diffusion coefficient constant in energy was considered.
 A more realistic description of diffusive motion takes energy-dependence into account.
 Assuming that the diffusion coefficient is proportional to $(E/E_0)^{\alpha}$ and $\alpha > 0$, the diffusive step becomes larger with increasing energy.
-At first glance it is then easy to satisfy the inequality in Equation (\ref{eq:ineq}).
+At first glance it is then easy to satisfy the inequality in Eq.\ (\ref{eq:ineq}).
 However, the analysis in Section \ref{sec:1DConstraints} revealed that the diffusive step should not become too large and free-escape boundaries should be dropped or must be set far away from the shock, otherwise high-energy particles escape too quickly.

 In order to keep the diffusive time step within a reasonable range, an energy-dependent adaptive time step is implemented in the \texttt{DiffusionSDE} module.
 Within a range of specified time steps $[\mathrm{d}t_{\mathrm{min}}, \mathrm{d}t_{\mathrm{max}}]$, it is chosen such that the advective step is smaller than $1/4\,L_{\mathrm{sh}}$ and the diffusive time step smaller than $100\,L_{\mathrm{sh}}$.
 This also leads to better performance in case of the energy independent diffusion coefficient ($\alpha = 0$), since the time step in the downstream region can be chosen higher than in the upstream region by a factor of the shock compression ratio $q$.